lmame/Sample-Library-Public/README.md

 * Create Admin Settings for your application and get the values in Java and Javascript,
 * Getting and saving user preferences,
 * Using Google Maps and Google Geolocator apis (you will need a Google Maps api key),
-* Calling a Process from Javascript and getting the process definition.,
+* Calling a Process from Javascript and getting the process definition,
+* Displaying a picture stored in a record instance attachment field (better version),
+* Leveraging third party digital signature to allow users to sign using a mouse / fingers and generate a base 64 picture based on the signature (https://github.com/szimek/signature_pad, https://github.com/legalthings/angular-signature),
+* A pie chart leveraging the supplied libraries nvd3 and d3,

 Javascript Actions: